-Nina Papathanasopoulou, a native Greek, studied classics in Athens and New York.
-She completed her Ph.D. in Greek Drama at Columbia University in 2013, where she served as chorus director and choreographer of Greek drama productions performed in ancient Greek.
+Nina Papathanasopoulou, a native Greek, studied Classics in Athens and New York.
+She completed her Ph.D. at Columbia University in 2013, where she also served as chorus director and choreographer for productions of Greek tragedies, performed in ancient Greek.

-Her dissertation was titled “Space in Aristophanes: Portraying the Civic and Domestic Worlds Onstage in Acharnians, Knights, and Wasps."
-Her research explores the treatment of space in Aristophanes’ comedies along with the historical and political significance of the plays’ staging.
+Her dissertation explored the treatment of space in Aristophanes’ comedies, along with the historical and political significance of the plays’ staging.

-Together with Greek drama, Nina is also interested in classical mythology and its reception.
-For her next project, she is hoping to explore interpretations of Greek myths through modern dance and Martha Graham’s choreography.
+In addition to Greek drama, Nina's research interests include classical mythology and its modern reception.
+For her next project, she aims to explore interpretations of Greek myths through modern dance, especially the choreographies of Martha Graham.

 A strong believer in pedagogy and effective teaching strategies, Nina has participated in pedagogy colloquiums both at Columbia University and Connecticut College.
-At Connecticut College, Nina has taught courses on Ancient Drama (Tragedy and Comedy), Classical Mythology, and Ancient Greek Beliefs on Death, as well as Latin and Greek language courses at all levels.
+At Connecticut College, she has taught courses on Ancient Drama (Tragedy and Comedy), Classical Mythology, and 'Facing Death in Ancient Greece,' as well as Latin and Greek language courses at all levels.